 Skip to content

-To minimize delays, pay by credit card at the time the graduate online application is submitted.
+Credit Card (preferred method): To minimize delays, and because an application cannot be processed until payment is received, pay by credit card at the time the graduate online application is submitted.
 The following credit cards are accepted: MasterCard, Visa, American Express, and Discover.

 If you have already submitted an online application without a payment, you can pay it now via credit card.

-If you are unable to pay by credit card at the time you submit the online application, you can mail in a personal check or money order.
-To ensure that your payment is received and applied to your application, please remember:
+Check or Money Order (drawn in US dollars): If you are unable to pay by credit card at the time you submit the online application, you can mail a personal check or money order.
+Allow 10 to 14 business days for receipt, processing and posting of the fee to your application.

 You are required to submit an official transcript from each college or university you attended to Admissions.

-Official transcripts from US institutions are those mailed directly to Admissions by the Registrar of the institution at which the work was attempted or completed or upon review an official original “issued to student” transcript with the official university seal and signature of the Registrar.
+Official transcripts from US institutions are those mailed directly to Admissions by the Registrar of the institution at which the work was attempted or completed; upon review, an official original “issued to student” transcript with the official university seal and signature of the Registrar may be accepted.
 Official original “issued to student” transcripts may be mailed or hand-carried to Admissions.
 U.S. institutions may opt to send electronic transcripts through an official transcript service.
 These transcripts should be sent directly from the institution or the transcript service.
 Scanned and emailed copies sent by the student are not official.

-Currently or previously enrolled UT Arlington students do not need to request their UT Arlington transcript be forwarded.
+Currently enrolled, or previously enrolled UT Arlington students do not need to request their UT Arlington transcript be forwarded to Admissions.

-Official foreign country transcripts or marksheets and diplomas are those bearing the original seal of the institution and the original signature of the Registrar or responsible head of the institution.
-Those not issued in English must be accompanied by an exact word for word original English translation bearing the original university or translation agency attestation.
+Official foreign country transcripts, or marksheets and diplomas, are those bearing the original seal of the institution and the original signature of the Registrar or responsible head of the institution on every page.
+Transcripts or marksheets that do not include degree award information must be accompanied by an officially attested copy of the degree certificate.
+Documents not issued in English must be accompanied by an exact word for word original English translation bearing the original university or translation agency attestation.
 They may be mailed to Admissions by the institution or applicant or delivered in person to Admissions.
-Those delivered in person can be released back to the applicant or the applicant’s representative after verification and attestation by an Admissions representative.

-Official acceptable scores are required as specified by the applicants program of intended admission.
-Review the Program, Certificate or the University Catalog carefully for program specific test score requirements.
+Official GRE or GMAT test scores: Official acceptable scores are required as specified by the applicants program of intended admission.
+Review the Program or Certificate requirements in the University Catalog carefully for program specific test score requirements.

-You are required to submit this information to Admissions.
+You are required to submit this information by uploading your forms to our document submission form you may also submit these documents by mail.
 International students enrolling in F and J visa status are required to submit a Passport Copy and Financial Forms that verify sufficient funds to meet the educational and living expense amount for students at UT Arlington.
-The Passport Copy is needed to assure proper spelling and recording of the students’ name.
+The Passport Copy is needed to assure proper spelling and recording of the student's name.
 The Financial Forms are needed for issuance of the immigration document Form I-20 or Form DS-2019.
 Students enrolling in H or other visa status must submit verification of that status.
 Legal Permanent Residents of the U.S. must submit a copy of their legal permanent resident card.

 Forms for international student applicants who are academically admitted but required to submit financial or immigration forms to finalize admission may be accessed below.
-Although there is no official deadline for submission of the financial forms, and they may be submitted once the admission decision is made, applicants are encouraged to submit financial forms early, in order to allow adequate time for issuance of the I-20, and securing a visa for study in the U.S. In lieu of the financial forms, applicants may submit a bank statement or letter from a bank stating the balance of liquid funds available.
+Although there is no official deadline for submission of the financial forms, and they may be submitted once the admission decision is made, applicants are encouraged to submit financial forms early in order to allow adequate time for issuance of the I-20 and securing a visa for study in the U.S. In lieu of the financial forms, applicants may submit a bank statement or letter from a bank stating the balance of liquid funds available.
 Please note, a passport copy is required with the submission of financial documents.
-Financial and immigration forms can be scanned and sent via email to graduate admissions.
+Financial and immigration forms can be scanned and uploaded to our document submission form.